What is your company’s innovation process? Follow-up question: does your company have a set innovation process?

-It must be based on market need
+It must be based on A market need

-Your innovation team may have a hunch that you’re onto something groundbreaking, but unless it can be backed with hard evidence, success is unlikely.
+Your innovation team may have a hunch that you’re onto something groundbreaking, but unless it can be backed up with hard evidence, success is unlikely.
 Idea generation is encouraged and even necessary for a successful innovation, but only ideas that can be validated should continue down the pipeline.

-Project approvals should be based on technological viability, clear consumer interest and quality market insights, not the loudest speaker or the one with the most “authority.”
+Project approval should be based on technological viability, clear consumer interest and quality market insights, not the loudest speaker or the one with the most “authority.”
 This should happen before the product is further financed, while there’s still little to lose.